 Even where networks do exist, affordability remains a huge hurdle.
 In some African countries, the cost of 1 GB of mobile data is among the highest in the world relative to income levels.
 A cruel paradox: those who need online access the most often cannot afford it.

-When you combine these barriers—unstable networks, high costs, and low digital literacy—it’s clear that digital exclusion is no accident.
-It reflects deep-rooted inequalities tied to poverty, geographic isolation, gender, and education.
-It limits millions in their access to employment, healthcare, education, and even digital citizenship.
+When you combine these barriers (unstable networks, high costs, low digital literacy), it becomes clear that digital exclusion is no accident.
+It is the product of deeply entrenched and compounding inequalities.
+It overlaps with other social fault lines: poverty, geographic isolation, gender and educational attainment.
+It disadvantages millions of people when it comes to employment, healthcare, education and even basic digital citizenship.

 While the situation may appear bleak, it’s essential to recognize that real solutions must go beyond simply “providing internet.”
 Connectivity alone is not enough if people lack the means or the skills to benefit from it.
 This is where frugal technology and offline tools like DataCup come into play—solutions that prioritize simplicity, accessibility, and adaptability to real-world conditions.